philarevalo/PopCOGenT/README.md

 # PopCOGenT

 # Purpose
 Identifying microbial populations using networks of horizontal gene transfer.
+For more detailed information on the method, you can read our paper here:

+Arevalo P., VanInsberghe D., Elsherbini J., Gore J., Polz M.F.
+(2019).
+[A reverse ecology approachbased on a biological definition of microbial populations](https://linkinghub.elsevier.com/retrieve/pii/S0092867419307366).
+Cell, 178(4).doi:10.1016/j.cell.2019.06.03

 # Dependencies